emmagraham/STAT540-UBC.github.io/subpages/syllabus.md

     - Planning + project + poster session - 50 points
     - Peer evaluation - 10 points
 - Tip: try to form a group of diverse talents

-**Paper critique**

-- Summarize and critique 1 paper - 5 points
-- Select, read, summarize and critique a recent paper from the ‘omics literature – write one page max
-- Instruction on the paper critiques will be posted shortly
-- <span style="color: red">Due date: **Feb 22, 2017**</span>

 ### Schedule